safa-zaghdoudi/Summer-internship-SAP-Access-Tracker/README.md

 The extraction of the data happens daily using Windows task scheduler that runs the script.
 The Report is updated daily using Power BI Service's Gateway.

-## Contributing
-We welcome contributions to the SAP Access Tracker project!
-To contribute:

-Fork the repository.

-Create a new branch (git checkout -b feature-branch).

-Make your changes.

-Commit your changes (git commit -m 'Add a new feature').

-Push to the branch (git push origin feature-branch).

-Open a Pull Request.

-## Contact
-For more information or support, please contact:
-Your Name - your-email@example.com